Docs

 Creating a Plugin

-To create a plugin you need to pass an object that satsfies the BetterAuthPlugin interface.
+To create a server plugin you need to pass an object that satisfies the BetterAuthPlugin interface.

 plugin.ts